TARDFormer/TARD/TARD-block/README.md

 # Progressive Offset Accumulation Module

-This repository contains the core contribution from the RoDD paper: a progressive offset accumulation mechanism for enhanced multimodal feature fusion in depth estimation tasks.
+This repository contains the core contribution from the paper: TARD: An Efficient Adaptive Decoder Mechanism with Progressive Offset Accumulation and Cascaded Adaptive Receptive Field Expansion

 ## Core Components